This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 United Kingdom (at least 9 cases)

-A ninth patient has been diagnosed with the novel coronavirus in the United Kingdom, Public Health England said in a statement on Wednesday.
+A ninth patient has been diagnosed with the novel coronavirus in the United Kingdom, Public Health England said in a statement.

 “One further patient in England has tested positive for novel coronavirus, bringing the total number of cases in the UK to nine,” chief medical officer for England Chris Whitty said in the statement.